metalsoft-io/os-templates-examples/README.md

 # os-templates-examples

-Examples of automated install templates
+Examples of automated install templates for MetalSoft.

 [CentOS 8](/CentOS8)